videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.1.x/api/sdk-reference/meeting-class/meeting-event-listener-class.md

 ### onRecordingStateChanged()

-- This event will be emitted when recording of the meeting is started / stopped.
+- `onRecordingStateChanged` event will be triggered any time the recording state of a meeting changes.

 - It will have following states: `RECORDING_STARTED`, `RECORDING_STARTED`, `RECORDING_STOPPING`, and `RECORDING_STOPPED`